cirosantilli/linux-cheat/special-files.md

 Represent devices, either physical or virtual.

 Many virtual devices are created automatically by the Kernel to offer certain file like operations, such as random number generation.

 Device drivers are kernel modules created by hardware vendors that implement a dev file that allows access to a device.

 Several virtual dev files are documented directly under their basename, e.g.: `/dev/null` is documented at:

     man null

-##sda
+##/dev/sda

 Device files of this type represent block devices such as hard disks or flash memory.